Jaime Colson: Artistic career

 The next year in Paris he exhibited at the prestigious Berheim-Jeune Gallery ten paintings and drawings, with artists Mario Carreño and Max Jiménez.
-However, Colson found himself in the midst of the World War II, a fact that forced him to take refuge in Barcelona.
-As part of the numerous works that he completed in Spain, Colson painted a set of murals on the island of Mallorca.
+However, as a result of World War II, Colson relocated to Barcelona.
+There, he completed numerous works including a set of murals on the island of Mallorca.

-In 1950, Colson returned to Dominican Republic and was made General Director of the National School of Fine Arts by Trujillo.
-However, In 1952 he resigned from his post without having served two years in office.
-Following his resignation, Colson sought refuge in Tamboril, at the home of his old friend Dominican author Tomás Hernández Franco, later illustrating for his book Cibao, with drawings portraying the daily life of the locals of Cibao.
+In 1950, Colson returned to Dominican Republic and became director of the National School of Fine Arts.
+However, in 1952 he resigned from his post without having served two years in office.
+Following his resignation, Colson illustrated the Dominican author Tomás Hernández Franco’s book Cibao, with drawings portraying the daily life of cibaeños.
 He also made a well-known portrait of him there.